remirror/remirror/readme.md

 yarn checks
 ```

 By default these checks are run on every push.
-To prevent these hooks from running by default simply type:
+To prevent these hooks from running by default type:

 ```bash
 yarn husky:stop